dannywade/devnet-expert/README.md

 Book List:
 - [x] Mastering Python Networking (Eric Chou)
 - [x] Clean Architecture (Robert C. Martin)
-- [ ] Network Programmability with YANG: The Structure of Network Automation with YANG, NETCONF, RESTCONF, and gNMI (Benoit Claise, Joe Clarke)
+- [x] Network Programmability with YANG: The Structure of Network Automation with YANG, NETCONF, RESTCONF, and gNMI (Benoit Claise, Joe Clarke)
+  - Great book to better understand YANG! ***Highly recommend***
-- [ ] Kubernetes: Up and Running: Dive into the Future of Infrastructure (Brendan Burns, Joe Beda, Kelsey Hightower)
+- [x] Kubernetes: Up and Running: Dive into the Future of Infrastructure (Brendan Burns, Joe Beda, Kelsey Hightower)
 - [x] Network Programmability and Automation Fundamentals (Cisco Press) - *Using only for reference (not reading completely through)*